CSE232-MSU/CSE232/labs/lab03.md

 ## Honors Material - Accessing individual bits in numbers

 In the lab above, you explored working with individual values in C++.
-Those values (and all other data in C++) are stored as a series of bits.
+Those values (and all other data in C++) are stored as a series of bits (0s and 1s).
 Those bits are accessible individually and can sometimes be informative about the underlying numbers.

 ### Background

-A regular `int` in C++ uses one bit to indicate the sign of the value and another 31 bits to indicate the value in a coding called [twos-complement notation](https://en.wikipedia.org/wiki/Two%27s_complement).
-An `unsigned int` is a simpler binary number, since all values are positive.
+A regular `int` in C++ is typically encoded using 32 bits: one bit to indicate the sign of the value (i.e., should it have a minus sign out front?) and another 31 bits to indicate the magnitued.
+The encoding for integers is called [twos-complement notation](https://en.wikipedia.org/wiki/Two%27s_complement).
+An `unsigned int`, on the other hand, is a simple binary number, since all values are positive.

-In the base ten number system that we are used to using in everyday life, the right-most digit tells us how many 1's there are in the number, the next says how many tens, the next how many hundreds, and so on -- each time we move left a digit we multiply by 10.
+In the base-ten number system that we are all used to using in everyday life, the right-most digit tells us how many 1's there are in the number, the next says how many tens, the next how many hundreds, and so on -- each time we move left a digit we multiply by 10 and continue up through all powers of 10 that we need.
 Thus the number 154 has a four 1s plus five 10s plus a single 100.
 All very intuitive to us.

 When we encode numbers in binary it's a similar system.
 The right-most bit tells us how many ones there are in the value, and then each bit as your move left tells you how many 2s, 4s, 8s, etc, multiplying by two each time instead of ten.
+Each position represents whether the associated power of two should be added to the value.

 Consider the binary value 10011010.
 Working from left to right, there are no 1s, one 2, no 4s, one 8, one 16, no 32s, no 64, and one 128.
-To figure out what value this number represents we would add up all of those positions with ones and get 2+8+16+128 = 154.
+To figure out what value this number represents we would add up all of the positions with ones and get 2+8+16+128 = 154.
 If we wanted to directly represent a binary value as a literal in C++ we just need to put `0b` at the beginning.
 So typing `0b10011010` would create the same value as typing `154`.

 Counting in binary also follows the same rule as in decimal.
 Increment the left-most position if you can.
 If you're already at the maximum digit (9 in decimal or 1 in binary) loop back around to zero and increment the next position to the left.
 In all cases you can have leading zeros without changing the value.